ermouth/couchbox/README.md

 * `.mode`, defines an [order of doc revs processing](#hooks-modes).

-Lambda function receives a doc as an argument and must call `resolve()` or `reject()` function in `.timeout` timeframe, or it is assumed rejected.
-Lambda is not allowed to return Promise for safety reasons: a wrapper Promise must be able to auto-reject on timeout and handle uncaught error, so it’s safer to instantiate Promise outside lambda code.
+Lambda function receives a doc as an argument and must call `resolve()` or `reject()` in `.timeout` timeframe, or it is assumed rejected.
+Lambda is not allowed to return Promise for safety reasons: a wrapper Promise must be able to auto-reject on timeout and handle uncaught errors, so it’s safer to instantiate Promise outside lambda code.

 Lambdas have access to aux functions using `this._method` syntax, so aux functions look